 Top with fresh cilantro, peanuts, and green onions and serve!

 For this recipe, I choose red curry paste.
-Red curry paste is a fiery blend of red chilis, garlic, ginger, green onions and lots of spices; it’s amazing!
+Red curry paste is a fiery blend of red chilis, garlic, ginger, green onions, and lots of spices; it’s amazing!
 You can find it at your local grocery stores in the International aisle or on Amazon.
-This is the brand that I use.

 The heat of red curry will vary from brand to brand, so I recommend adjusting the red curry paste as you go.